reversing the symptoms of trauma and anxiety

 Fibromyalgia.
 Chronic fatigue.
 Chronic pain.
 Anxiety.
 Depression.
-Digestive issues.
+Gut issues.
 Autoimmune conditions.
 Sleep disturbances.
 Skin conditions.
 The list goes on.

 So, if any of this rings true for you, rest assured that there are gentle but powerful paths to unravelling this stress from your nervous system.

-The healing comes not from recounting the event and re-telling your story, but by tuning in more closely to the inner landscape of your body, tracking the shifts in your nervous system, and building safety and resilience.
+The healing comes not from recounting the event and re-telling your story, but by cultivating safety and connection, tuning in more closely to the inner landscape of your body, and completing primal protective survival responses to allow your nervous system to recalibrate.